dotnet/docs/docs/languages/csharp/expression-trees-explained.md

 The one thing you can't do is modify an expression tree.
 Expression Trees are immutable data structures.
-If you want to mutate (change) an expression tree, you must create a new tree is a copy of the original, but with your desired changes.
+If you want to mutate (change) an expression tree, you must create a new tree that is a copy of the original, but with your desired changes.

 [Next -- Framework Types Supporting Expression Trees](expression-classes.md)